 and so

-From the last relation, the same field equations as the null variation of the action for a standard power-law metric \( f(R)\) theory~\eqref{eq3b} in vacuum are obtained, but with the important restriction~\eqref{null:deltaR} needed to yield the correct relativistic extension of MOND. \citet{mendoza13} showed that this condition is crucial to describe the details observed for gravitational lensing for individuals, groups and clusters of galaxies, and differs from the results obtained by \citet{capozziello-newton}, for a standard \(f(R)\) power-law description in vacuum.
-As discussed in Appendix A of \citet{mendoza13}, such discrepancy occurs from the sign convention used in the definition of the Riemann tensor, giving two different choices of signature that effectively bifurcate on the solution space, a property which does not appear in Einstein's general relativity.
-This is due to higher order derivatives with respect to the metric tensor that appear on metric theories of gravity (cf. equations~\eqref{field:eqs} and~\eqref{trace}).
-Following the results by \citet{mendoza13}, we use the same definition and branch of solutions which recover the correct weak field limit of the theory to explain the rotation curves of spiral galaxies, based on the Tully-Fisher relation, and the gravitational lensing observed in groups and clusters of galaxies, at the outer regions of these systems.
+From the last relation, we can see that the same field equations in vacuum are obtained for a power-law function~\eqref{power-law} in the $f(\chi)$ theory, as well as for a standard power-law $f(R)$ metric theory~\eqref{eq3b}, but with the important restriction~\eqref{null:deltaR} needed to yield the correct relativistic extension of MOND ($\chi \ll 1$ limit). \citet{mendoza13} showed that this condition is crucial to describe the details observed for gravitational lensing for individuals, groups and clusters of galaxies, and differs from the results obtained in \citet{capozziello-newton}, for a standard $f(R)$ power-law description in vacuum.
+As discussed in \citet{mendoza13}, such discrepancy occurs from the sign convention used in the definition of the Riemann tensor, giving two different choices of signature that effectively bifurcate on the solution space, a property which does not appear in Einstein's general relativity.
+This is due to higher order derivatives with respect to the metric tensor that appear on metric theories of gravity (cf.~equations~\eqref{field:eqs} and~\eqref{trace}).
+Following the results in \citet{mendoza13}, we use the same definition of Riemann's tensor sign and the branch of solutions that recover the correct weak field limit of the theory, in order to explain the rotation curves of spiral galaxies based on the Tully-Fisher relation, and the gravitational lensing observed at the outer regions of groups and clusters of galaxies, within the point-mass description.

-The standard perturbation analysis for \( f(R) \) metric theories restricted by the constraint equation~\eqref{null:deltaR} is developed for a power-law description of gravity in the weak field limit and in the first MOND-like relativistic correction (cf. equation~\eqref{f-chi-real}), by~\citet{mendoza13}.
-The standard field equations~\eqref{field:eqs} can be written as \citep[see e.g.][]{capozziello-book}
+Given the equivalence of the power-law $f(\chi)$ models with the standard $f(R)$ metric theories, the standard perturbation analysis for $f(R)$ theories constrained by equation~(\ref{null:deltaR}) is developed for the power-law description of gravity~(\ref{power-law}) in the weak field limit, and for the first-order MOND-like relativistic correction in~\citet{mendoza13}.
+In this case, the standard field equations~\eqref{field:eqs} reduce to \citep[see e.g.][]{capozziello-book}